RandomMaerks/Overused-Grotesk/CONTRIBUTING.md

 ```

 ### Generate
-- Variable font (.ttf)
+- Variable font (.ttf) using Python/fontmake

 If you want to build variable font, use:
 ```
 py -m fontmake -m OverusedGrotesk.designspace -o variable
 ```

-- Static fonts — Desktop (.ttf, .otf)
+- Static fonts — Desktop (.ttf, .otf) using Python/fontmake

-Or you can generate instances by copy-and-pasting all of the commands below or run `source/build_instances.bat`:
+You can generate instances by copy-and-pasting all of the commands below or run `source/build_instances.bat`:
 ```
 py -m fontmake -m OverusedGrotesk.designspace -i OverusedGrotesk-Light py -m fontmake -m OverusedGrotesk.designspace -i OverusedGrotesk-Book